zulamit/zwallet/docs/getting-started/send.md

 ## Remarks

-The spendable balance exclude the network fee of 0.01 mZEC.
+The spendable balance excludes the network fee of 0.01 mY/ZEC.
 Notes may not be spendable if they were received recently.
 In this case, wait for more confirmations or change the setting "Number of Confirmations Needed before Spending".